 The Masters Research Dissertation Programme gives masters level students the opportunity to conduct their dissertation with the co-supervision of a large Business.
+The projects offer students a chance to work with consumer datasets on real-world business problems.

 A brief overview of the programme: